Chapter 2: Safety and Traffic, Section 1: Safety

 Opening conference—The Cal/OSHA inspector requests the highest level of onsite management, makes introductions, and states the reason and purpose of the inspection.
-The inspector asks questions about the employer, such as the size of the organization, number of employees on site, addresses, and phone numbers.
+The inspector asks questions about the employer, such as the size of the organization, number of employees on site, and employee addresses and their phone numbers.
 The inspector may also ask about the employer’s IIPP, emergency contact numbers, and the addresses of the medical facilities closest to the job site.
 The inspector asks the employer for permission to make a walk-through site inspection and invites the employer to join the inspection.

 Walk-through inspection—The inspector will tour the site observing the work in progress, condition of the site, and work practices followed.
 The inspector may interview employees about their training, work procedures, and protective equipment.
 During the inspection, the inspector may take photographs and measurements.
-If it is a post-accident investigation, the inspector identifies and interviews witnesses and may request contact information such as name, address, and phone number.
+If it is a post-incident investigation, the inspector identifies and interviews witnesses and may request contact information such as name, address, and phone number.
 The inspector notes violations observed, findings that will probably result in a citation during the closing conference.

 Closing conference—After completing the walk-through inspection, the inspector meets with managers, supervisors, and employee representatives to discuss the violations and proposed citations.
 The inspector bases citations on the observations and on manager, supervisor, and employee statements.
 The inspector may hold this conference immediately after the walk-through inspection or defer it.
-Although the conference is usually conducted in person, the inspector may conduct it on the phone.
+Although the closing conference is usually conducted in person, the inspector may conduct it on the phone.